 If you smoke roast your vegetables, you’ll get a nice crispy skin with a well done vegetable inside.

-When most people think of smoker recipes, brisket is the one cut of meat that comes to mind.
+When most people think of smokers, brisket is the one cut of meat that comes to mind.
 It can be intimidating, but the end result is well worth the work.
-For this smoker recipe, you’ll need:
+For this dinner recipe, you’ll need:

 - 10 to 15 pound brisket (lean)